 SMCL: Secondary Maximum Contaminant Level, or the secondary standards that are non-enforceable guidelines for contaminants and may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor or color) in drinking water.
 EPA recommends these standards but does not require water systems to comply TT: Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.

-TTHM: Total Trihalomethanes (chloroform, bromodichloromethane, dibromochloromethane, and bromoform) as a group.
+TTHM: Total Trihalomethanes (chloroform, bromodichloromethane,

-MONTGOMERY COUNTY PWSD 1 JONESBURG
+MONTGOMERY COUNTY PWSD 1 MONTGOMERY CITY

-Public Water System ID Number: MO3021326
+Public Water System ID Number: MO6024405